 Due to their relative proximity & historical importance, the cities of Sevilla & Lisbon are easy places to look for remnants of this interaction.
-My husband is from Sevilla & has long had a fascination with the 1929 Exposición Ibero-Americana… even a point in common on our first date ;-) We’re planning to release an Endless Mile expo guide next year for its 90th anniversary, so stay tuned!
+My husband is from Sevilla & has long had a fascination with the 1929 Exposición Ibero-Americana… a point in common on our first date 😉 We’re planning to release an Endless Mile expo guide at some point, so stay tuned!
 In the meantime we’ve been researching, reading whatever documents we can find online & sharing information… which we think has lead to a discovery.

 Portugal built a stunning pavilion for the expo, but only the main building still stands.
 Designed by the Rebelo de Andrade brothers —best known for Lisbon’s Museu Nacional de Arte Antiga & the large Alameda with its monumental fountain— the Portugal pavilion was surrounded by other structures highlighting the empire’s commerce.
-There was even a separate Macau pavilion!
+There was even a separate pavilion for Macau!
 Most of those extra bits & pieces have ended up in other places.
 For example, a statue of Camões that sat at the entrance is now on a main square in Cascais.
 Rafa & I are more than a little obsessed about finding where parts of the 1929 Expo eventually went.